Site Overlay

 Trustworthy AI: why predictive power alone is not enough

 The public debate on artificial intelligence is increasingly moving away from the question of whether models are impressive.
 The real question is more and more whether they are reliable enough for real decision-making.
 Large language models can write fluently, reason plausibly, and answer convincingly.
-But that is also precisely where the risk lies.
-A model can appear strong while still being insufficiently truth-faithful when it gives answers without a firm basis in the data.
+But that is also precisely where risk lies.
+A model can appear strong while still being insufficiently grounded in reality when it gives answers without a firm evidence basis in data.
 Independent tests show that recent frontier models without web access still answer incorrectly very often in difficult high-stakes settings.
-In HalluHard, the hallucination rate without web access for the tested top models from OpenAI, Anthropic, and Google was above 50%.
+In HalluHard, the hallucination rate, without web access for the tested top models from OpenAI, Anthropic and Google, was above 50%.

-For policy, investments, risk management, and project decisions, a different question is therefore more important than accuracy alone: how reliable is the model?
-NIST accordingly describes trustworthy AI more broadly than predictive performance alone, naming validity, reliability, transparency, and risk management among the core requirements.
+Beyond accuracy, model reliability is becoming an increasingly important concern for decision-makers in the public sector, investment, risk management, and project contexts.
+NIST accordingly describes “trustworthy AI” more broadly than predictive performance alone, naming validity, reliability, transparency, and risk management among the core requirements.
 In Europe, the same shift can be seen in the EU AI Act, which explicitly regulates AI through a risk-based framework and imposes additional obligations around transparency and high-risk applications.

-A scientifically strong model is characterized by high predictive value, few assumptions, little extrapolation, and limited dependence on latent variables.
+A scientifically strong model is often characterized by high predictive value.
 The main practical measure of scientific validity is therefore robust out-of-sample predictive performance.
-In high-stakes environments, truthfulness is also needed.
-Here, we assess that using the EBMAR framework.

-This also makes clear why not all model types are epistemically equally strong.
-Human estimates and many rule-based models often rely heavily on preselected assumptions, expert intuition, and fixed decision rules.
-As a result, implicit choices are already being made about drivers that may not in fact be the most important.
+This also explains why not all model types are epistemically equally strong.
+Human estimates and many rule-based models often rely heavily on preselected assumptions, expert intuition and fixed decision rules.
+As a result, implicit choices that might not be entirely correct are already being made about drivers.
 Which features truly matter is then determined not primarily through data-driven feature engineering or systematic out-of-sample validation, but through prior assumptions.

 Why deep hidden layers can be a problem